JustAnyones/Plugin-creator-website/docs/docs/guides/animations.md

 # Animations

-First of all, define your animation draft:
+First of all, let's define our animation draft:
 ```json
 [{
     "id": "myanimation",